CITE-seq analysis with totalVI#

 Visualize probability of foreground#

-Here we visualize the probability of foreground for each protein and cell (projected on UMAP).
+Here we visualize the probability of foreground for the first 14 proteins in the list and cell (projected on UMAP).
 Some proteins are easier to disentangle than others.
 Some proteins end up being “all background”.
 For example, CD15 does not appear to be captured well, when looking at the denoised values above we see little localization in the monocytes.

 Note